Learnability of a hybrid quantum-classical neural network for graph-structured quantum data: Experimental Methods and results

 \subsection{The network with two hidden layers}

-In Figure.\ref{Figure7}, we record the testing loss of $[2,\tilde{3},\tilde{3},2]$ and $[2,3,3,2]$ for $8$ training data with $3$ supervised.
-We also draw their corresponding error bars.
-The using of residual block structure in two hidden layers brings improvement when testing the data both in line and connected clusters by comparing the solid and dashed lines.
-The using of graph information in the input data of Figure.\ref{Figure3} leads to better behavior when comparing the black and blue lines.
+In Fig.\ref{Figure7}(a) and (b), we present the testing loss for the architectures $[2,\tilde{3},\tilde{3},2]$ and $[2,3,3,2]$ using $8$ training data with $3$ supervised.
+The incorporation of residual blocks in two hidden layers leads to improved performance on both line-structured and connected-cluster data, as evidenced by the comparison between the solid and dashed lines.
+Additionally, the inclusion of graph information in the input data results in better learning outcomes, as shown by the higher performance of the black lines compared to the blue lines.

-During $750$ training rounds, from the error bars in Figure.\ref{Figure5} and Figure.\ref{Figure8}, we find that for the network with two hidden layers, all the black data points are higher than the brown ones.
-And the difference between black points and brown points becomes larger than the ones in Figure.\ref{Figure5}.
-So as a whole, the Res-HQCNN $[2,\tilde{3},\tilde{3},2]$ is more stable in showing the power of graph information than $[2,\tilde{3},2]$.
-In other words, the residual block structure acts more obviously in deeper networks, which is consistent with the state-of-the-art results.
+In Fig.\ref{Figure7}(c) and (d), we also conduct the experiment for $[2,\tilde{3},\tilde{4},2]$ and $[2,3,4,2]$.
+In Fig.\ref{Figure7}(c), with $8$ training samples and $3$ supervised states, the Res-HQCNN $[2,\tilde{3},\tilde{4},2]$ with graph information does not achieve the good performance.
+This may be attributed to the increased number of quantum perceptrons, which adds complexity, as well as to the randomness in the input training data.
+As shown in Fig.\ref{Figure3}, the data are randomly sampled from a normal distribution in each trial, and in some cases, this randomness may lead to suboptimal results, such as those seen in Fig.\ref{Figure7}(c).
+However, when the number of supervised samples is increased to $6$, as shown in Fig.\ref{Figure7}(d), $[2,\tilde{3},\tilde{4},2]$ converges more quickly and reaches a slightly higher final value.
+These results suggest that when modifying the architecture of Res-HQCNN, it is important to carefully tune the associated parameters in order to achieve optimal performance.

-Here as shown in Figure.\ref{Figure9}, we also conduct the experiment for $[2,\tilde{3},\tilde{4},2]$ and $[2,3,4,2]$.
-Figure.\ref{Figure9}(a) shows that when $8$ training data with $3$ supervised, Res-HQCNN $[2,\tilde{3},\tilde{4},2]$ with graph does not perform best.
-The reasons may comes from the increased number of quantum perceptrons and the randomness of the input training data.
-The data in Figure.\ref{Figure3} is randomly generated from a normal distribution in each shot, so in some random shot, we may get the less-than-ideal results in Figure.\ref{Figure9}(a).
-If we change the number of supervised data as $6$, as shown in Figure.\ref{Figure9}(b), $[2,\tilde{3},\tilde{4},2]$ converges faster and the convergent value is a bit higher.
-Therefore if the architecture of Res-HQCNN changes, we need to find suitable settings of parameters to get our ideal results.
+We also show the testing value of different number of supervised states $S$ of $[2,\tilde{3},\tilde{3},2]$ and $[2,3,3,2]$ in Fig.\ref{Figure8}.
+We observe that for the network with two hidden layers, all the black data points consistently outperform the brown ones.
+Moreover, the gap between the black and brown points is larger than that seen in Fig.\ref{Figure5}.
+This indicates that the Res-HQCNN architecture $[2,\tilde{3},\tilde{3},2]$ demonstrates greater stability and more effectively leverages graph information compared to the shallower model $[2,\tilde{3},2]$.
+The residual block structure gives a more pronounced impact in deeper networks, which is consistent with the theoretical analysis presented earlier.